jaylac2000/Apollo-Network/MCPE Server/WorkInProgress.md

 STILL BEING WORKED ON / ADDED:

-Note: Everything is for all servers, unless specified in brackets showing a server name like this: [Server]
+Note: Everything is for all servers, unless specified in brackets showing a server name like this: [Server or plugin]

 If no [Server] is specified it is most likely for all servers